 - Consumers who have purchased from a U.S. dealer are confused and irritated that Canadian dealers are unwilling to perform the warranty service.

 - At The Hitch House, we are quite happy to perform warranty service for our own customers.
 In fact our Service Policy Statement is:

 Our Service Policy

 At The Hitch House, we feel a very strong obligation to the people who put their faith in us and purchased their motorhome from us.
 Many years ago we developed, Our Service Policy, and it is simply that we put our customers first.

 Our Customer Priority is...

 1. President Club Members (Hitch House coach owners) are our first priority

-2. Transient and Stranded Owners
+2. Transient, Stranded and RV Care Owners

 3. All others.